nukehub-dev/nukebox/README.md

    The script creates an executable program file (shell script) in the specified installation directory with the given environment name.

 10. **Create Shortcut:**
-    The script creates a symbolic link to the program file in the `/usr/bin/` directory, allowing users to run the Nuclear Boy environment from any location by simply typing the specified environment name in the terminal.
+    The script creates a symbolic link to the program file in the `/usr/bin/` directory, allowing users to run the NuclearBoy environment from any location by simply typing the specified environment name in the terminal.

 ## Activation and Usage

 Once the installation is complete, the script will create a program file named after the specified environment name (e.g., `nuclear-boy`).
 This program file allows you to activate the virtual environment and set the necessary environment variables for the installed software.

-To activate the Nuclear Boy environment in your terminal, run:
+To activate the NuclearBoy environment in your terminal, run:

 ```sh
 source nuclear-boy